GENIVI/CANdevStudio/README.md

 ### CAN Signals
 CANdevStudio provides support for CAN signals handling.
 [DBC](http://socialledge.com/sjsu/index.php/DBC_Format) database description format is supported.
 Reverse engineered DBC files can be found in [opendbc](https://github.com/commaai/opendbc) project.

-New formats can be added via extension of [CANdb](www.github.com/GENIVI/CANdb).
+Support for others CAN database formats can be added via extension of [CANdb](www.github.com/GENIVI/CANdb).

 #### Sending signals
 1. Start new project and setup CanDevice as described in quick start section